-This approval is based on results from the Phase III IMpower133 study, which showed that Tecentriq in combination with chemotherapy helped people live significantly longer compared with chemotherapy alone (median overall survival [OS]=12.3 versus 10.3 months; hazard ratio [HR]=0.70, 95% CI: 0.54-0.91; p=0.0069) in the intention-to-treat (ITT) population.
-The Tecentriq-based combination also significantly reduced the risk of disease worsening or death (progression-free survival [PFS]) compared with chemotherapy alone (PFS=5.2 versus 4.3 months; HR=0.77; 95% CI, 0.62-0.96; p=0.017).1 Safety for the Tecentriq and chemotherapy combination appeared consistent with the known safety profile of Tecentriq.
+This approval is based on results from the Phase III IMpower133 study, which showed that Tecentriq in combination with chemotherapy helped people live significantly longer compared with chemotherapy alone (median overall survival [OS]=12.3 versus 10.3 months; HR=0.70, 95% CI: 0.54-0.91; p=0.0069).
+The combination also significantly reduced the risk of disease worsening or death (progression-free survival [PFS]) compared with chemotherapy alone (median PFS=5.2 versus 4.3 months; hazard ratio [HR]=0.77; 95% CI: 0.62-0.96; p=0.017).4 Follow-up analysis suggests that at 18 months the OS rate was 34% for people receiving the Tecentriq-based treatment versus 21% for people receiving chemotherapy alone.
+Safety for the Tecentriq and chemotherapy combination appeared consistent with the known safety profile of Tecentriq.
+The results represent the first clinically meaningful advance in the first-line treatment of ES-SCLC in more than 20 years.